Home » Third-party Modeling Tools » Using SolarAnywhere Data in PlantPredict

 Import a downloaded SolarAnywhere file

-SolarAnywhere® typical-year or time-series data can easily be imported into PlantPredict by following a few simple steps:
+SolarAnywhere® typical-year or time-series data can easily be uploaded into PlantPredict by following a few simple steps:

 1. Download typical-year or time-series data from SolarAnywhere in TMY3 output format.